topjohnwu/magisk_files/notes.md

 ## Diff from v21.4

-- [General] Magisk and Magisk Manager is now merged
+- [General] Magisk and Magisk Manager is now merged!
-- [General] The app name is changed from "Magisk Manager" to simply "Magisk".
+- [App] Rename the app "Magisk Manager" to "Magisk"
-If you are currently hiding Magisk Manager, you would need to un-hide and re-hide to have the app label renamed properly.
+- [App] Support hiding the Magisk app with advanced technique (stub APK loading) on Android 5.0+ (it used to be 9.0+)
+- [App] Disallow re-packaging the Magisk app on devices lower than Android 5.0
 - [MagiskHide] Fix a bug when stopping MagiskHide does not take effect